vsajip/python-gnupg/docs/index.rst

     >>> str(gpg.delete_keys("nosuchkey"))
     'No such key'

-The argument you pass to :hover:`meth:~gnupg.GPG.delete_keys` can be either a single key identifier (e.g. keyid or fingerprint) or a sequence of key identifiers.
+The argument you pass to :meth:`~gnupg.GPG.delete_keys` can be either a single key identifier (e.g. keyid or fingerprint) or a sequence of key identifiers.

-The :hover:`meth:~gnupg.GPG.delete_keys` method has some additional keyword arguments:
+The :meth:`~gnupg.GPG.delete_keys` method has some additional keyword arguments:

 * ``passphrase`` - if specified, sends the specified passphrase to ``gpg``.
 For GnuPG
   >= 2.1, exporting secret keys requires a passphrase to be provided.